 Treatment for Mental Health

-Are you a fire fighter or paramedic struggling with post-traumatic stress disorder (PTSD), depression or anxiety?
+Are you a fire fighters or emergency medical worker struggling with post-traumatic stress disorder (PTSD)depression or anxiety?
 Seeking out the help you need isn’t a sign of weakness — it’s proof of strength.
 There’s courage in recognizing that you have a problem, and relief in realizing that healing is possible.

 The IAFF Center of Excellence is designed with IAFF members in mind, and staffed with clinicians and physicians who understand your struggle.
 With an integrated approach to treatment and a combination of psychotherapeutic, pharmaceutical and holistic methods, you can get back to the work you love and the people you cherish.